|Mariann Millard||Chair||Term Expires: 2019|

 For more information, contact Anne Capra, Conservation Administrator/Planner at (413) 538-5017 x208 or firstname.lastname@example.org.

 Kudos to Conservation Administrator/Planner Anne Capra for all of her hard work to date to finalize maps (see our list of Trek maps above), as well as to roll out the initial Baseline Documentation Report for the Black Stevens Conservation Area with more planned for the rest of our town’s conservation lands.

 On January 10, 2018, Town Meeting voted to move forward on the BWC proposal to create a small neighborhood trail system on the former Toth property now owned by the Town.
 The Leaping Well Trail name is taken from the Leaping Well Brook on the property.
 On October 22, 2018 the Town announced that work on the trail would be beginning shortly.
 Contractors will use the Newton Street entrance for staging and initial access purposes only.
 Once the project is complete, the public entrance will be on Mosier Street.

 BWC Executive Summary-Toth Property Trail Concept 11/21/17 (8-pg PDF)

 South Hadley Complete Streets Prioritization Plan

 The South Hadley Complete Streets initiative, which is supported by the BWC, involves sidewalks, bike lanes, traffic calming, crosswalks, pedestrian signals, bus stop improvements and other related projects.
-The preliminary list of identified projects in South Hadley (as of October 2017) is available as a PDF:
+The Prioritization Plan and Final Project List are available as PDF documents: